lqvp/tracekey/README.md

 # tracekey

 `tracekey` is a monitoring and reporting tool written in Rust.
 It periodically checks Cloudflare colocation (`colo`) and Round Trip Time (RTT) for a list of URLs.
-It can log results to JSON or CSV, send notifications to Misskey on colo changes, and generate periodic statistical reports.
+It can log results to JSON/JSONL, send notifications to Misskey on colo changes, and generate periodic statistical reports.

 ## Features

 - **Monitoring:**
   - Monitors multiple URLs for Cloudflare colocation changes and RTT.
-  - Logs check results to either JSON or CSV files.
+  - Logs check results to either JSON or JSONL files.
   - Sends notifications to Misskey when a colocation change is detected.
   - Configurable check interval, user-agent, and request timeouts.
 - **Reporting:**